magicbug/QTrigdoppler/help/README.md

 1. Read the main [README.md](../README.md) for initial setup
 2. Follow the [Configuration Guide](configuration.md) to set up your config.ini
 3. Configure your radio and location settings
+4. Update your satellite database using the "Update Satellite Database" button in Settings
-4. Try the [keyboard shortcuts](keyboard-shortcuts.md) for efficient operation
+5. Try the [keyboard shortcuts](keyboard-shortcuts.md) for efficient operation

 ### Experienced Users
 - Check out planned features in [TODO.md](../todo.md)